olafnub/bc-guide/paths/foundation/2-bitcoin-1-0.md

 A great way to visualize how Bitcoin works and what a consensus mechanism is is to pretend in a room of students, Alice and Bob are at the front of the room.
 Alice hands money to Bob, and everyone in the room sees this; each student then writes the transaction onto their notepad, agreeing that Alice indeed paid Bob.
 The original students then go around the school and tell everyone that this transaction happened, and then everyone in the school tells other schools, cities, and states.
 Time passes, and the entire world knows that Alice paid Bob.
 This is a "consensus" since everyone agrees Alice paid Bob $20 and the world moves on.
 Bitcoin is the underlying money but also technology is brought, allowing people like you and me to prove transactions, without the need for a bank.

 Apps such as PayPal, Venmo, and centralized banks already do this, recording transactions and keeping everyone's money, but the problem arises when these centralized entities stop working or go bankrupt (2008 financial crisis).
-Bitcoin is the solution to this!
+Bitcoin and decentralization is the solution to this!

 > To wrap up, _Bitcoin solved the **double-spending problem** and allowed peer-to-peer (person-to-person) transactions without the need for a central entity or bank._